-C.7 The Accounts and Audit Regulations 2011 require the Authority to maintain an adequate and effective internal audit service.
-The internal audit service should operate in conformance with the Public Sector Internal Audit Standards and CIPFA's local government application note relating to these standards.

-There is a requirement for an external assessment to be carried out at least once every 5 years to assess conformance with the Public Sector Internal Audit Standards.
+- C.19 The Accounts and Audit Regulations 2015 require the Council to maintain an effective internal audit service to evaluate the effectiveness of its risk management, control and governance processes. - C.20 The internal audit service should operate in conformance with the Public Sector Internal Audit Standards and CIPFA's local government application note relating to these standards. - C.21 There is a requirement for an external quality assessment to be carried out at least once every 5 years to assess conformance with the Public Sector Internal Audit Standards.
 The Audit Committee should oversee and review the outcome of the external assessment.